 Born: August 28, 1953

 One of the most lyrical musicians working today...singularly personal and arresting and one of contemporary music's few genuine poets...
-Gregory's daring, darting vocal is so serene yet intense that one is hard-put naming a contemporary vocalist of similar grace and power. —Down Beat
+Jackson's daring, darting vocal is so serene yet intense that one is hard-put naming a contemporary vocalist of similar grace and power. —Down Beat

 “By the time he was twenty-one he was already one of the most original jazz guitarist to emerge since the Sixties.” —Rolling Stone Michael Gregory Jacksons’ “Heart and Center, with it’s completely original synthesis of influences ranging from Stravinsky to Duke Ellington to Hendrix to Earth, Wind, and Fire is unlike anything that’s been heard before.” - Robert Palmer - Rolling Stone

-“Gregory has that rare combination of virtuosity and versatility, able to play the guitar whiz...then slip easily into hugely commercial cuts...
+“Gregory (Jackson) has that rare combination of virtuosity and versatility, able to play the guitar whiz...then slip easily into hugely commercial cuts...